Why is a Healthy Diet Important for My Oral Health?

 Acidic foods and drinks can be just as harmful to your teeth.
 The acid erodes the enamel, exposing the dentine underneath.
 This can make the teeth sensitive and unsightly.

-A diet that is rich in vitamins, minerals and fresh produce can help to prevent gum disease.
+A balanced diet that is rich in vitamins, minerals and fresh produce can help to prevent tooth decay and gum disease.
 Gum disease can lead to tooth loss and cause bad breath.
 In other words, it plays an important part in preventive dentistry.

 Tooth decay damages your teeth and leads to fillings or even extractions.
 Decay happens when sugar reacts with the bacteria in plaque.
 This forms the acids that attack the teeth and destroy the enamel.
 After this happens many times, the tooth enamel may break down forming a hole or ‘cavity’ into the dentine.
 The tooth can then decay more quickly.